 Freezing temperature, hot winds, drought, and mechanical injury sometimes produce effects that are comparable to plant food deficiencies.

-Insects and seed or soil-borne diseases may disturb the internal functioning of the plant enough to give it the appearance of being deficient in some plant-food nutrient.
+Insects and seed or soil-borne diseases may disturb the internal functioning of the plant enough to give it the appearance of being deficient in some plant-food nutrients.

 Severe damage to the roots by larvae of various insects, or intensive feeding of minute insects on the foliage cause plant reactions that sometimes are difficult to distinguish from mineral deficiency symptoms.
 Use neem spray oils for control.

 Occasionally, poor growth can be traced to the presence of large tree roots; a leaky gas main; too much shade, particularly in the morning or to a subsoil drainage problem.

-Correct diagnosis of a trouble is not easy; it can cause many a headaches.
+Correct diagnosis of trouble is not easy; it can cause many headaches.

 The use of a starter solution high in phosphorus (one ounce of 10-10-10 or 10-52-17 to a gallon of water) at the rate of one-half pint per plant, will generally give tomatoes and peppers a vigorous start.
 We also like Epsom salt.

 Over-fertilization with nitrogen frequently delays fruit setting in mid-season or late varieties and stimulates the development of large, poor producing, bushy plants.

-Periods of low night temperatures, below 55-60° F., or high day temperatures, above 95° F., also frequently cause blossoms to drop in both peppers and tomatoes.
+Periods of low night temperatures, below 55°-60° degrees Fahrenheit, or high day temperatures, above 95° degrees Fahrenheit., also frequently cause blossoms to drop in both peppers and tomatoes.